aurora-opensource/xviz/docs/overview/concepts.md

 Time stamped values can be included in streams.
 Each time the stream updates you get a new timestamp, value pair.

+## Declarative UI

+A structured data schema that will map UI elements, such as plots, controls, tables, and video panels along with the stream name data bindings.
+This data is sent with the metadata to keep it closely coupled to the data source.

 ## Video

 XVIZ can sync with external video sources provided that they have been encoded in a suitable way.